-in this tip I want to talk about website performance and how to tune up and speed up your website by only Observe some little things on both client and server side.
+In this tip, I want to talk about website performance and how to tune up and speed up your website by only observing some small things on both client and server side.

 I have very big issues around my new website AriaQuotes.